leithdm/lethalapps/README.md

 ## Credits

 ### Content
 All of the text in this site was created by myself.
-Any resemblance to any other websites content is purely coincidental.
+Any resemblance to other website content is coincidental.

 I made use of the following Boostrap components, all of which were modified:
 - [Collapsible navbar](https://getbootstrap.com/docs/4.0/components/navbar/)